-In response to the above threats to sustained reductions in short term t heft, the NMVTRC will: Work with interested parties nationally to develop a Vehicle Crime Communications Alliance to ensure the consistency of key consumer messages across stakeholder communications.
+In response to the above threats to sustained reductions in short term t theft, the NMVTRC will: Continue to support its National Vehicle Crime Communications Alliance of interested parties to ensure the consistency of key consumer messages across stakeholder communications.
 Maintain its partnership with Mission Australia (MA) and the Suncorp Group to transition Synergy Repairs to becoming fully self-funded.
 Maintain its Operation Bounce Back program with local government in theft hot spots nationally to focus on key protection and burglary risks.
 Maintain its advisory support role to other community attempts at best practice youth diversion responses.
 Complete trials of a low-cost smartphone theft alert and tracking app for owners of high-risk vehicles in collaboration with select police services.
 Complete its research into current offending cohort in respect of factors driving high levels of associated violence.
 Further deploy its suite of expert systems to enable local police to quickly visualise vehicle crime trends and implement more targeted operational responses.
-Support the implementation of modernised recidivist offender management models.
-In conjunction with the ACT's Justice and Community Safety Directorate and NT Police, complete respective deep analyses of local theft characteristics.
-Maintain its Choose-A-Ride resources.
-Complete its collaboration with the Tasmanian Department of Justice to evaluate its new adult diversion program Back on Track .
-Continue to monitor motorists' attitudes to vehicle security and related issues via regular market surveys.
+Support the implementation of modernised recidivist offender management models and youth engagement programs by police. • Maintain its Choose-A-Ride resources. • Complete its collaboration with the Tasmanian Department of Justice to evaluate its new adult diversion program Back on Track.